-India is currently in the midst of a major wave in Covid-19 cases driven by the ‘double mutant’ B.1.618 strain, data for which was submitted to .
-Data from shows that the wave is slowing, but the peak is likely potentially a few weeks away.
+India is currently in the midst of a major wave in Covid-19 cases driven by the ‘double mutant’ B.1.618 strain, data for which was submitted to GISAID.
+Data from covid19india.org shows that the wave is slowing, but the peak is likely potentially a few weeks away.

 While active cases in Maharashtra and Chattisgarh, the states with the majority of cases early on, have started to peak, but others like West Bengal, Punjab, Karnataka and a few others continue to show active case growth.